 But pain is not the only symptom of exertional compartment syndrome.
 Other symptoms include:

-- Feelings of tightness, tingling, or numbness in the affected limb(s)
+- Feelings of tightness or pressure that builds in the leg, tingling, or numbness in the affected limb(s)

 - Weakness of the affected limb(s)